 just in time - 1989 / clear view - 1997

 Jimmy Bee then signed the group with Capitol Records in 1988, issuing 'Just In Time' that year, an album which has now become highly collectable.

 Jimmy Bee passed away in April 1993 from a heart attack.

 The group joined the Malaco label and released the CD, 'Clear View' in 1997, containing the song 'When I’m Away', along with a cover of Stevie Wonder's 'Superstition'.

-Lenard Brown and Reginald McArthur are currently television hosts on a show entitled 'Inside The Juke Joint'.
+Lenard Brown and Reginald McArthur recently participated as television hosts on a show entitled 'Inside The Juke Joint'.

 The Controllers scored 18 Billboard charted records and five gold records.

 They won five Soul Train Awards, achieved five HBO appearances and 5 MTV appearances.